google/syzkaller/docs/syscall_descriptions_syntax.md

 	direction (in/out/inout); type of the object
-	ptr64 has size of 8 bytes regardless of target pointer size "string": a zero-terminated memory buffer (no pointer indirection implied), type-options: either a string value in quotes for constant strings (e.g. "foo"), or a reference to string flags (special value `filename` produces file names), optionally followed by a buffer size (string values will be padded with \x00 to that size) "stringnoz": a non-zero-terminated memory buffer (no pointer indirection implied), type-options: either a string value in quotes for constant strings (e.g. "foo"), or a reference to string flags,
+	ptr64 has size of 8 bytes regardless of target pointer size "string": a zero-terminated memory buffer (no pointer indirection implied), type-options: either a string value in quotes for constant strings (e.g. "foo" or `deadbeef` for hex literal), or a reference to string flags (special value `filename` produces file names), optionally followed by a buffer size (string values will be padded with \x00 to that size) "stringnoz": a non-zero-terminated memory buffer (no pointer indirection implied), type-options: either a string value in quotes for constant strings (e.g. "foo" or `deadbeef` for hex literal), or a reference to string flags,
-"stringnozescapes": same as "stringnoz", except escape sequences are respected, in order to have
-	binary strings such as "\x12\x34\x56".
 "fmt": a string representation of an integer (not zero-terminated), type-options:
 	format (one of "dec", "hex", "oct") and the value (a resource, int, flags, const or proc) the resulting data is always fixed-size (formatted as "%020llu", "0x%016llx" or "%023llo", respectively)